 Snake River Farms American Wagyu Hot Dogs

 At $12 a pack, Snake River Farms hot dogs might seem like a luxury item, but these aren’t your average franks.
 Each pack comes with five massive hot dogs, made with American Wagyu beef — no fillers, by-products, or artificial preservatives, and they’re nitrate- and nitrite-free.
-They come skinless, so the bite is softer than a classic snap-casing dog, but ifyou want a meaty, oversized hot dog, these deliver.
+They come skinless, so the bite is softer than a classic snap-casing dog, but if you want a meaty, oversized hot dog, these deliver.